 For example, SPG allows point transfers between two members who have lived at the same address for at least 30 days, and Hilton Honors lets up to 11 guests (even non-family members) pool points into a single account.
 Additionally, Hilton and SPG offer a fifth night free on award bookings of four consecutive nights, so sometimes reserving a stay from the same account equals more free nights.

 Some credit cards offer referral bonuses of about 5,000 to 10,000 points for each approved referral.
-Couples can alternate the referral bonuses by referring each other for the credit cards they already hold and share the rewards that way.
+Couples can refer each other for the credit cards they already hold and share the rewards that way.
 Earning both a sign-up bonus and a referral bonus can really help you maximize your return in the long run.
 Waiting for the option to start generating referrals also gives you time to meet the minimum-spending requirements.

 Authorized User Bonus